The surprising thing that happened when I quit applying the Bible to my life

 Friend, this question has changed the way I read the Bible.
 And it's changing my life as a result.

 First let me say that reading the Bible, seeking insights for how it applies to our lives personally, is good.
 It's a timeless, wonderful guide that God intends for us to use.
 But let me share something that happens when you quit trying to apply it to your life and start applying it to Jesus instead: first you find relief, and then you find worship.

 What happened first when I quit applying the Bible to my life: I felt relief

 As it turns out, applying the Bible to Jesus is easier than applying it to ourselves (read how I made the shift, here).
 Like a round peg in a round hole, Scriptures fit with Jesus naturally.
 My life, on the other hand, is more like a square peg.
 It fits in the hole, but not as well.
 There are gaps.
 You've probably felt these gaps yourself while reading the Bible.
 They show up as confusion, disconnection, and difficulty focusing.

 When you exchange your peg for Jesus, however, the gaps disappear.
 You can immediately feel the relief that comes with a good fit.
 Confusion is replaced by intrigue, and what's disconnected suddenly lines up.
-It's fun, and insightful in an entirely new way.
+It's fun and insightful in an entirely new way.

 There's an even greater relief that happens, which comes from surrendering a self-centered perspective for a Jesus-centered one.
-As Jesus promised again and again, when we take our eyes off ourselves and place them on him, we find truth.
+As Jesus promised, again and again, when we take our eyes off ourselves and place them on him, we find the truth.
 And it's a liberating truth.
 As tantalizing as it is to place ourselves at the center (which is what we're doing when we read the Bible looking for how it applies to us), it's more freeing to place Jesus at the center.
 Try it and see for yourself.
 (Start here.)

 What happened second when I quit applying the Bible to my life: I found worship